MrRazamataz/StanBan/README.md

 `/stanbanreload` (alias: `/sbreload`) - reloads the plugin's config file, duh!

 ### Config:
-The `config.yml` is pretty self-explanatory but here is a basic rundowm:
+The `config.yml` is pretty self-explanatory but here is a basic rundown:
 ```yml
 stanban:
   names: # here is a list of strings that a username should contain in order to be detected as a stan